3cqs-coder/SymBot/docs/README.md

 - SymBot is designed with resiliency in mind.
 Providing there are no issues with your database or other technical problems that caused your system to reboot, your bot deals will automatically resume upon restart.
 It is recommended to monitor the logs for a period of time to ensure everything is operating as expected.

 #### If I disable a DCA bot will it close my deals?
 - No. Disabling a DCA bot will only prevent new deals from being started.
-Any existing deals that are running will continue until they complete or if you choose to panic sell.
+Any existing deals that are running will continue until they complete unless you choose to cancel or panic sell.

 #### What is the difference between canceling and closing a deal?
 - Canceling a deal will remove the active deal from any further trading without selling any assets already bought from previous orders.